aws-amplify/docs/docs/start/getting-started/fragments/flutter/add-api.md

 + await Amplify.addPlugins([_dataStorePlugin, _apiPlugin, _authPlugin]);
 ```

 Since Amplify can only be configured once, you will need to do a full restart (stop and restart the app) now instead of just a Hot Restart.
 But, believe it or not, you’re done!
 Amplify DataStore makes syncing to the cloud that easy.
 Spin up a second simulator/emulator and you should see that adding/updating/removing items on one device triggers an update in the other.
-We can also verify this on the AppSync Console or admin UI.
+We can also verify this in the Admin UI.

 ## Verifying cloud sync

 ### Inspect data

-From the Amplify admin UI, select **Content** from the sidebar.
+From the Amplify Admin UI, select **Content** from the sidebar.
 If you have added todos from your app, you should see them show up as part of the results!

 ![Content](~/images/lib/getting-started/flutter/add-api-verify-sync-sidebar.png)